 - Can you freeze sautéed mushrooms?
 Yes.
 Place sautéed mushrooms in an airtight, freezer-safe bag or container.
 They keep fresh for up to 6 months when stored properly.

-- Combine balsamic, soy sauce and maple syrup in a small bowl and set aside.
+- Combine balsamic vinegar, soy sauce, and maple syrup in a small bowl and set aside.

-- Slice mushrooms.
+- Slice the mushrooms.
 Then, heat a large skillet.
-Once hot add mushrooms and start cooking them, no need to add oil or butter!
+Once hot, add the mushrooms and start cooking them without adding oil or butter.

-- Let the mushrooms cook until they release their liquid, have shrunken and are sotfened (around 7-8 minutes).
+- Let the mushrooms cook until they release their liquid, have shrunken, and are softened (around 7-8 minutes).

-- Reduce heat to low, add garlic and shortly cook (45 seconds/1 minute).
-Deglaze with balsamic mixture.
+- Reduce the heat to low, add the sliced garlic, and cook briefly (45 seconds/1 minute).
+Deglaze the skillet with the balsamic mixture.
 Let it cook until the liquid reduces to a glaze consistency that coats the mushrooms, about 15 to 20 seconds.
-Stirring frequently.
+Stir frequently.